joao-zardo/joao-zardo/README.md

 With a **Master's in Chemical Engineering (UFSC)**, I applied this mindset to business.
 I specialized in managing complex R&D projects, acting as the "translator" between deep technical innovation and strategic value.
 Because I understand *how* the tech works, I could effectively lead projects **funded by** major agencies (like FAPESC and Finep) and **recognized by** the industry (Prêmio Inovação Catarinense, ABIQUIM).

 #### 3. The New Toolkit (Computer Science)
-Today, I am upgrading my technical stack.
+Today, I am expanding my technical stack.
 I am not satisfied just *using* modern software; I need to understand *how it's built, secured, and validated*.
-I am currently studying Computer Science to add **Python, SQL, Data Analysis, and Information Security** to my core competencies.
+I am currently studying Computer Science to strengthen my core competencies with **Python, SQL, Data Analysis, and Information Security**.

 ---